yixuy/1724Project/README.md

 Messages exchanged in chat rooms will be stored in a database to ensure persistence.
 This feature prevents any loss of messages due to unexpected disconnections or application shutdowns, providing a more reliable communication experience.

 #### 7. Message History
 The chat application will support the retrieval of historical messages in each chat room.
-This means that if users exit the application, they will still be able to view previous messages upon their next login, as the messages will be reloaded from the database.
+This means that if users exit the application, they will still be able to retrieve previous messages upon their next login, as the messages will be reloaded from the database.

 #### 8. Front-end user interface
 A user-friendly interface will be created, enabling users to register, log in, create or join chat rooms, and exchange messages in real time.
 The design will focus on simplicity and ease of use, ensuring a smooth experience for all users.

 #### Group Member Work Allocation
 **Selena:**
    - User Registration
    - User Login and Basic User Authentication
-   - Presence Detection
+   - User Online/Offline status detection

 **Sheila:**
    - Chat Room Creation and Joining
    - Real-Time Messaging Using WebSockets
    - Message Persistence

 **Henry:**
    - Message History
-   - DataBase Integration
+   - Database Integration
    - Front-End User Interface

 ## Tentative plan